top of page

 Consider this: the United States spends just $3.16 per person annually on public media, a stark contrast to other nations like Germany ($142.42), Norway ($110.73), and the UK ($81.30).
 Despite this minimal investment, public media reaches 99% of the U.S. population, providing everything from emergency alerts to investigative journalism, children’s programming, and cultural enrichment.

 For rural areas, stations like WOJB are not just a source of information but a lifeline.
-Federal grants often make up a significant portion of the budget for rural stations.
-These funds enable us to deliver local news, indigenous programming, and a platform for community voices that would otherwise struggle to be heard.
-If federal funding is reduced or eliminated, it’s these rural and vulnerable communities that will feel the impact most acutely.
+Federal grants, especially from the Corporation for Public Broadcasting (CPB) often made up a significant portion of the budget for rural stations.
+These funds enabled us to deliver local news, indigenous programming, and a platform for community voices that would otherwise struggle to be heard.
+As federal funding was eliminated, it’s these rural and vulnerable communities that will feel the impact most acutely.

 The Threat to Public Media

 “The most vulnerable stations serving the most vulnerable people are going to be the ones that are hurt the hardest,” said Eric Nuzum, a former NPR executive.
-Here at WOJB, we see this vulnerability firsthand.
-Federal grants help us maintain our infrastructure, produce quality programming, and serve our community—but they are not enough to cover all our needs.
+Here at WOJB, we see this vulnerability first hand.
+Other federal grants have helped us maintain our infrastructure, produce quality programming, and serve our community—but they are not enough to cover all our needs without the CPB funding.

 Why WOJB Needs Your Support